MichelleD720/raspberrypi-setup-guide/Configuring-Micro-SD.md

 ### WARNING:use a username you want because it is a pain to change later, unless you want to create a new user and disable the inital setup one
 ![{35CA1F3F-C2D8-4CBC-91EC-53A5F7939B03}](https://github.com/user-attachments/assets/1a90bb59-05fb-4d77-87fa-f4fe026571c4)

-2.5 Go to services and enable SSH and click save and wait for it to finish
+2.5 Go to services and enable SSH and click save, click yes, and wait for it to finish
 ![{1960863F-7DDB-43ED-A7BF-6F98A51450B1}](https://github.com/user-attachments/assets/3864b5c9-fcfd-4b44-b570-fd8dbcd84f94)

 2.6 Go to the usb drive icon and eject the SD card.
 Now you can safely remove it from your reader.